-The type of compost bin you use will depend on the size of your plot, and the amount of compost you want to make.
-Here are four options.
+Compost bins come in a variety of shapes and sizes, and are made using different materials.
+Choose your compost bin based on the size of your plot, the design of your garden and the amount of compost you want to make.

 A compost bin made of corrugated iron and pallet wood